top of page

 Pre-fabricated, low carbon construction using sustainable materials

-Commenced on site in February 2025 and aiming for Certification.
+Completed in December 2025 and aiming for Passivhaus Plus Certification.

 • Design Heating demand 13.7 kWh/m2/yr